 Storming of the US Capitol (2021)

 File sizes listed next to the airchecks are approximate and have been rounded.

-All of us involved with RadioTapes.com are pleased to have the opportunity to highlight so many great Twin Cities radio stations and personalities, past and present.
+We are pleased to have the opportunity to highlight so many great Twin Cities radio stations and personalities, past and present.
 We are occasionally contacted about donations to this website.
-As mentioned above, we are always looking for more airchecks.
-As for monetary donations, we prefer that they be given to the the Pavek Museum of Broadcasting.
-Located in St. Louis Park, MN, the Museum houses one of the world's finest collections of antique radio, television, and broadcast equipment and also provides educational seminars and workshops for children and adults.
+We are always looking for more airchecks.
+As for monetary donations, we prefer that they be donated to the the Pavek Museum.
+Located in St. Louis Park, MN, the Pavek Museum preserves and presents the history of electronic communication and provides a learning environment for those interested in the science of electromagnetism and sound.
+The Pavek Museum also houses one of the world's finest collections of antique radio, television, and broadcast equipment.
 We encourage

-you to visit their website, or better yet, stop by and tour the
+you to visit their website, or better yet, stop by and tour this wonderful

 museum.
 This website is not operated by the